flightaware/piaware/MLAT-RESULTS-LICENSE.md

-FlightAware does not allow redistribution of MLAT results data to third parties via any means for commercial use or consumption by the general public with the exception that you may share the Skyview user interface with other users if you choose.
+FlightAware does not allow redistribution of MLAT results data to third parties via any means for commercial use or consumption by the general public with the exception that you may share the SkyAware user interface with other users if you choose.
 Sharing of the MLAT results data for commercial use or public consumption in formats such as JSON, Beast, Basestation or any other format is not permitted.
 Furthermore, any aggregation of FlightAware MLAT results with